 Festa Della Terra

 Now in it's fifth year, Natalie Marrone Homes has organized Festa Della Terra on behalf of PORCH Carborro-Chapel Hill.
+The comprehensive work of PORCH, which is a local non-profit organization, includes feeding over 2500 neighbors (more than 1450 children) in need in our community.
+Click here to learn more about PORCH.
 Our efforts have helped feed between 350-500 families for a full month in our community through food and monetary donations.
+Last year alone, Festa Della Terra managed to collect over 2,100 lbs of non-perishable food items and over $1,400 in cash donations.

-Festa Della Terra 2025 will be held Saturday, April 26 from 2-4PM.
-Read below to learn more of our past year's impact!
+Festa Della Terra 2025 will be held Saturday, April 26 from 2-4pm.

 To learn more, click below to see Festa Della Terra 2024

-Meet our 2025 Artists
+Meet Our 2025 Artists

 Susan Brubaker Knapp